Enter your zip to

 Average Garden Window Cost

-In 2024, the average cost to install a new garden window is $3,875.
-Your project cost will likely fall between $1,250 and $6,500, including professional installation, depending on the quality, brand, and frame material.
+As of 2025, the average cost to install a garden window is approximately $4,100, with most projects ranging between $1,350 and $6,800, including professional installation.
+The total price depends on quality, brand, and frame material.

 Photo of a garden window with flowers in it, as seen from the home's exterior